 The MC selected is a witty, lively female TV presenter who is also a respected style icon.

-For annual events, such as award nights and incentive conferences, it’s a challenge to keep reinventing the wheel and outshines the previous year’s event.
+For annual events, such as award nights and incentive conferences, it’s a challenge to keep reinventing the wheel and outshine the previous year’s event.
 Ever-shrinking budgets only compound the pressure.

 By thinking strategically – and outside the square – you will find an MC that fits your event objectives, audience demographic and budget to take your event to the next level, year after year.